GALLOWAY, N.J. – Grace Anne Braxton has a lot to boast about.

 Braxton made her New Jersey debut Friday on the Bay Course at the Stockton Seaview Hotel & Golf Club, the site of the 14th Special Olympics North America Golf Invitational Tournament, carding a 97 in the first round of Level 5 18-hole stroke-play competition.
 She finished eighth in a field of 21 competitors, most of whom were men twice her size.

-“It feels really good [to be here],” said Braxton.
+“It feels really good ,” said Braxton.
 “But when I’m here, I play against the guys, I want to be tough, you know?
 It’s kind of challenging for me.
 Playing from the blue tees was a little bit longer and a little bit more stressful for me.
 I got a little tired.”

 Braxton was joined on the course by her father, the Honorable H. Harrison Braxton Jr., who retired in 2006 as a judge on the 15th Judicial Circuit Court in Virginia.
 A 1961 graduate of the University of Virginia Law School who served an Air Force tour of duty in Vietnam, Braxton now serves as a USGA rules official and was honored that his daughter asked him to be on her bag.